Making psutil twice as fast

 Windows: from +1.9x to +6.5x speedup

-On OSX we can get 2 groups of information.
-With sysctl() syscall we get process parent PID, uids, gids, terminal, create time, name.
-With proc_info() syscall we get CPU times (for PIDs owned by another user) memory metrics and ctx switches.
+On macOS we can get 2 groups of information.
+With sysctl() we get process parent PID, uids, gids, terminal, create time, name.
+With proc_info() we get CPU times (for PIDs owned by another user), memory metrics and ctx switches.
 Not bad.

 BSD: +2.18x speedup